DGPTIC/DGPTIC1516G1/README.md

 #Clone your project

-You can use [Sourcetree](https://www.sourcetreeapp.com) for manager your source gits projects.
+You can use [Sourcetree](https://www.sourcetreeapp.com) for manager your source git projects.
 From console you can clone your project using:

 `$ git clone user@https://github.com/DGPTIC/DGPTIC1516G1.git outdoor-sports`